Updated 08/22/24 This newsletter is updated as the economy and situations change.

 Q Is now a good time to sell?

-A Though housing prices are down a little from their peak and future prices are uncertain, in my opinion if you plan to sell in the next few years sell now because selling now eliminates the risk of the market turning down even if just a little before you sell.
+A I see no indication that housing prices will skyrocket in the next few years.
+So, if you plan to sell in the next few years sell now because selling now eliminates the risk of the market turning down even if just a little before you sell.
 A bird in the hand is worth two in the bush.

 Something to remember: if prices are high when you sell, your replacement property will be expensive.
 If prices are low when you sell, your replacement property will be cheap.
 Knowing this removes a lot of the perceived risk of buying or selling at less than the perfect time.